Grow a Small Business | 4 MIN READ

 Next, take time to review your top accomplishments for the year.
 Consider your most successful projects, and jot down what went right and the specific steps you took to produce those results.
 Did these specific accomplishments impact growth or revenue?
 If so, how, and do you think those are results you can duplicate?

 Then, think about some of your best client relationships.
-Which actions have you taken to grow and maintain those relationships?
+What actions have you taken to grow and maintain those relationships?
 Which specific actions can you apply to current or future clients?
 Lastly, consider any specific tools or technology that have aided in your success and note where you can apply those same tools next year.

-In a thorough business review, you’ll also need to take a look at what didn’t go so well.
+In a thorough business review, you’ll also need to look at what didn’t go so well.
 During this time, try to view your company as an outsider with a critical eye.
 What did you set out to achieve but didn’t?
 What happened and why do you think things didn’t go as expected?

 Think about where you have room for improvement—not just on major mishaps but also in more minor areas such as putting more efforts into marketing, keeping better track of your expenses, or how you might gain more client recommendations.
 Also consider your personal happiness level.
 Is your business providing the level of flexibility you need in your personal life?
 If not, what changes can you make to prioritize your own happiness?

-4. Set New Goals
+4. Set New Goals for the Future

 After reviewing what worked well and what didn’t, take time to set new or adjust old strategic goals.
 When you review your goals from the past year, see if there is anything you can knock off your list.
 As your business priorities shift, so will your goals and keeping them updated is important in remaining motivated.